Statewide Leadership Team

 - family organizations

 - higher education (community colleges, four-year institutions)

 The SLT can organize into work groups around action plan items from the State Leadership Team Benchmarks of Quality.
 The groups can include additional stakeholders with critical expertise.

-The SLT should eventually include representation from the Professional Development Network of Program Coaches (PDN) and implementation sites' Program Leadership Teams.
+The SLT should eventually include representation from the Professional Development Network of Program Implementation Coaches (PDN) and implementation sites' Program Leadership Teams.

-Experience shows the SLT should plan on two to three years for the development of: network of program coaches (PDN), implementation and demonstration sites, and data and evaluation systems.
+Experience shows the SLT should plan on two to three years for the development of: network of program implementation coaches (PDN), implementation and demonstration sites, and data and evaluation systems.
 It will take additional years to scale-up the initiative.